In America, 1.8 million

 Normally I would not

-send anything to everyone who is listed in their adress book, however,
+everyone who is listed in their address book, however,

 "I'm okay to drive, I've only had a couple of beers"?